+- Bathing including washing and shampooing.

+- Grooming.

-- o Shampooing. - o Grooming. - o Shaving with an electric or safety razor. - o Combing and styling hair. - o Filing and soaking nails. - o Basic oral hygiene and denture care. - Dressing assistance with ordinary clothing and the application of non-prescription support stockings, braces, and splints; and the application of artificial limbs when you can assist or direct. - Transfers when you have sufficient balance and strength to reliably stand and pivot and assist with the transfer.
-Adaptive and safety equipment may be used in transfers, when you and your Attendant are fully trained in the use of the equipment and you can direct and assist with the transfer. - Mobility when you can reliably balance and bearweight or when you are independent with an assistive device. - Positioning when you can verbally or non-verbally identify when position needs to be changed, including simple alignment in a bed, wheelchair, or other furniture.
+- Shaving with an electric or safety razor.

+- Combing and styling hair.

+- Filing and soaking nails.

+- Basic oral hygiene and denture care.

+- Dressing Assistance with ordinary clothing and the application of nonprescription support stockings, braces and splints; and the application of artificial limbs when you are able to assist or direct.

+- S Transferring when you have sufficient balance and strength to reliably stand and pivot and assist with the transfer.
+Adaptive and safety equipment may be used in transfers, provided that you and your Attendant are fully trained in the use of the equipment and the client can direct and assist with the transfer.

+- Mobility assistance when you have the ability to reliably balance and bear weight or when you are independent with an assistive device.

+- Positioning when you are able to verbally or non-verbally identify when your position needs to be changed, including simple alignment in a bed, wheelchair, or other furniture.

-- Medication Reminders when the medications have been preselected by you, a family member, a nurse or a pharmacist, and the medications are stored in containers other than the prescription bottles, such as medication minders and: - Medication minders are clearly marked with the day, time, and dosage and kept in a way as to prevent tampering. - o Includes only inquiries as to whether medications were taken, verbal prompting to take medications, handing the appropriately marked medication minder container to the Member and opening the appropriately marked medication minder container to the Member and opening if the Member is unable to do so independently. - Medical Equipment cleaning and basic maintenance of durable medical equipment. - Protective Oversight to prevent or mitigate disability-related behaviors that may result in imminent harm to people or property. - Accompanying includes going to medical appointments and errands, such as banking and household shopping.
-May include providing one or more personal care services as needed during the trip.
-Attendant may assist with communication, documentation, verbal prompting, and/or hands-on assistance when tasks cannot be completed without the support of the Attendant. - Bathing includes unskilled full or partial bath or cuing for assistance.
-Shower, tub, sponge, or bed bath.
+- Medication Reminders when the medications have been preselected by you, a Family Member, a nurse or a pharmacist, and the medications are stored in containers other than the prescription bottles, such as medication minders and: - Medication minders are clearly marked with the day, time, and dosage and kept in a way as to prevent tampering. - Medication reminding includes only inquiries as to whether medications were taken, verbal prompting to take medications, handing the appropriately marked medication minder container to the client and opening the appropriately marked medication minder if you are unable to do so independently. - Medical Equipment cleaning and basic maintenance of durable medical equipment. - Menu Planning & Shopping are activities to secure grocery related items to meet an individual's needs, and/or assisting the individual in developing a plan for each meal and snacks for the week. - Accompanying includes going with you, as indicated in the care plan, to medical appointments and errands, such as banking and household shopping.
+Accompanying you to provide one or more personal care services as needed during the trip.
+Attendant may assist with communication, documentation, verbal prompting, and/or hands-on assistance when tasks cannot be completed without the support of the Attendant. - Bathing includes unskilled full, partial, or cuing for assistance for shower, tub, sponge, or bed bath. - Money Management is assistance with planning, managing, or budgeting the client's finances.

-Health Maintenance
+Health Maintenance (HMA Budget)

-If you are eligible, these are routine and repetitive health related tasks furnished to you in the community or your home.
-These services are necessary for the health and normal bodily function of a person with a disability who is unable to physically carry out the activities.
-Health Maintenance includes:
+These are routine and repetitive health related tasks which are necessary for health and normal bodily functions that a person with a disability is unable to physically carry out.
+These services fall outside of your SPAL.
+Services may include: